Volcano begins erupting in an uninhabited valley in southwest Iceland

 Iceland, which sits above a volcanic hotspot in the North Atlantic, averages an eruption every four to five years.

 The most disruptive in recent times was the 2010 eruption of the Eyjafjallajokull volcano, which spewed huge clouds of ash into the atmosphere and led to widespread airspace closures over Europe.
-More than 100,000 flights were grounded, stranding millions of international travellers and causing air travel for days because of concerns the ash could damage jet engines.
+More than 100,000 flights were grounded, stranding millions of international travelers and halting air travel for days because of concerns the ash could damage jet engines.